Multiple sclerosis expert shares insights into research, innovations, and hope for the future.

 When it comes to ensuring patients adhere to their prescribed therapy, it all starts with open communication.
 I make it a point to engage in meaningful conversations with each of my patients and show patients their MRI scan images.
 Whether it is discussing treatment goals or addressing concerns, I involve patients and their support networks, be it family or friends, to ensure everyone understands the rationale behind the prescribed therapy.

 Sometimes I see patients that had an attack and recovered; they are young and do not have any symptoms, so they wonder if continuing therapy is the right decision.
-Explaining goals of treatment with patient is key; treating a chronic disease effectively early and long term leads to better quality of life with aging.
-If a specific medication is causing poorly tolerated side effects or dosing schedule problematic for the patient, neurologists should consider an alternative treatment for MS patients.
+Explaining goals of treatment with a patient is key; treating a chronic disease effectively early and long term leads to better quality of life with aging.
+If a specific medication is causing poorly tolerated side effects or a dosing schedule is problematic for the patient, neurologists should consider an alternative treatment for MS patients.

 A specialty pharmacy can also support a physician to help remove obstacles by following up with patients if they are not refilling their medications on time.
 This helps the physician understand issues a patient may be facing – if it is a financial issue or benefits determination.